 Using Composts to Improve Turf Performance

-If you have been searching for ways to improve turf performance in marginal or poor soils, consider using compost as a soil amendment.
 In clay soils, good quality compost will improve structure, reduce surface crusting and compaction, promote drainage, and provide nutrients.
 In sandy soils, compost increases water and nutrient retention, supplies nutrients, and increases microbial activity.
 These improvements promote faster turf establishment, improved turf density and color, increased rooting, and less need for fertilizer and irrigation.

 In many cases, compost production sites are located near areas of intensive turf use, providing a readily-available and reasonably-priced source of organic matter.
 Depending on your location, compost may be less expensive than topsoil and peat.
 When considering costs, keep in mind that compost usually produces better turf than equal or greater amounts of topsoil.